Lumu Discover

 • Gain access to vital intelligence on exfiltrated data in the aftermath of an incident.
 Lumu Discover sifts through millions of lines of leaked data to find any entries specifically related to your organization.

-How to enter the Lumu Discover Module?
+Access the Lumu Discover Module

 If your Lumu account has access to Lumu Discover, upon logging in to the Lumu Portal, a banner will appear at the bottom of the left side panel which you can use to enter the module as seen in the screenshot below.